Scientific name: phylum: annelida, subclass: hirudinea

+Leeches are in the same family as earthworms.
+Not all leeches are bloodsuckers, but the ones people are most familiar with are.
+They grow to around 2-5cm long but some species reach 30cm.
+Leeches live in damp, swampy areas.
 Leeches have adapted one end of them into a sucker, so they can attach to a host.
 They inject anaesthetic in as they bite, so the host cannot feel them, and then an anti-clotting agent so the host's blood flows freely.
 Leeches stay stuck to their host until they are full, then they drop off.